davsmf/random-password-generator-app/README.md

 # random-password-generator-app
-Simple and nice mini project
+A nice and simple mini project | no algorithms